Saitej Makhijani | April 6th, 2023

 Why Commit to Customization?

 You can also integrate in-app live streaming SDKs into your mobile applications, taking personalization to the next level.
-The combination of personalized mass emails and in-app live streaming SDKs allows you to communicate with your customers through multiple channels, delivering relevant and targeted content at different touchpoints along their customer journey.
-Whether they interact with your brand through emails or within your mobile app, they'll receive personalized experiences that cater to their specific needs and preferences.
+The combination of personalized mass emails and in-app live streaming SDKs allows you to communicate with your customers through multiple channels, delivering relevant and targeted content at different touchpoints along their journey.
+Whether they interact with your brand through emails or within your app, they’ll receive personalized experiences that cater to their specific needs and preferences.

 Start with Existing Data